jupyter/enhancement-proposals/121-token-auth/token-auth.md

 - Token MUST be in the form `v1.token.websocket.jupyter.org.{token}`
 - Token MUST be url-encoded, e.g. via `encodeURIComponent(token)`
 - Subprotocol MUST include at least one OTHER subprotocol that is REQUIRED.
-  If no exiting subprotocol is REQUIRED, the subprotocol `v1.token.websocket.jupyter.org` MUST be included.
+  If no existing subprotocol is REQUIRED, the subprotocol `v1.token.websocket.jupyter.org` MUST be included.
 - Token-encoded subprotocol field SHALL be after the first REQUIRED subprotocol

 In general, this will look like: